Khanh Luu

 Additionally, the submission shall:

-• If the application is submitted by a Student Branch then the Name and Location of the Student Branch must be included;
+• If a Student Branch submits the application, then the Name and Location of the Student Branch must be included.

 • Be endorsed by the Section Chair or the Section Educational Activities Chair.